getify/You-Dont-Know-JS/types & grammar/ch2.md

 **Note:** Should JavaScript switch to a different `number` implementation which has exact representations for all values?
 Some think so.
 There have been many alternatives presented over the years.
 None of them have been accepted yet, and perhaps never will.
 As easy as it may seem to just waive a hand and say, "fix that bug already!", it's not nearly that easy.
 If it were, it most definitely would have been changed long ago.

-Now, the question is, if some numbers can't be *trusted* to be exact, does that mean we can't use numbers at all? **Of course not.**
+Now, the question is, if some `number`s can't be *trusted* to be exact, does that mean we can't use `number`s at all? **Of course not.**

 There are some applications where you need to be more careful, especially when dealing with fractional decimal values.
 There are also plenty of (maybe most?) applications that only deal with whole numbers ("integers"), and moreover, only deal with numbers in the millions or trillions at maximum.
 These applications have been, and always will be, **perfectly safe** to use numeric operations in JS.

-What if we *did* need to compare two numbers, like `0.1 + 0.2` to `0.3`, knowing that the simple equality test fails?
+What if we *did* need to compare two `number`s, like `0.1 + 0.2` to `0.3`, knowing that the simple equality test fails?

 The most commonly accepted practice is to use a tiny "rounding error" value as the *tolerance* for comparison.
-This tiny value is often called "machine epislon", which is commonly `2^-52` (`2.220446049250313e-16`) for the kind of numbers in JavaScript.
+This tiny value is often called "machine epislon", which is commonly `2^-52` (`2.220446049250313e-16`) for the kind of `number`s in JavaScript.

 As of ES6, `Number.EPSILON` is predefined with this tolerance value, so you'd want to use it, but you can safely polyfill the definition for pre-ES6: